 When a safety limit is exceeded, the safety system must be restarted.
 For example, if a joint position limit is outside a safety limit, at start-up, Recovery is activated.
-You cannot run programs for the robot when recovery is activated, but the robot arm can be manually moved back within limits using Freedrive, or by using the Move tab in PolyScope. (see Part II Software Manual on page 121) The safety limits for Recovery are:
+You cannot run programs for the robot when recovery is activated, but the robot arm can be manually moved back within limits using Freedrive, or by using the Move tab in PolyScope. (see Part II PolyScope Manual)

+The safety limits for Recovery are: